University of Belize: Energy

 A solar photovoltaic system owned by the University of Belize provides 0.1% of the nation's supply of electricity.

-Presidents

 Athletics

 The university is affiliated with the Association of Tertiary Level Institutions of Belize (ATLIB) and participates in that organization's sporting tournaments.

 The university men's basketball team is known as the Black Jaguars.
 The team has participated in local and international tournaments for several years, and it was the former national semi-professional champion in the local tournament.

 The university participates annually in the Ruta Maya River Challenge, a four-day race.
 Local and foreign individuals participate in the Ruta Maya River Challenge.

 The university organizes intramural activities in volleyball, football, softball, basketball, canoeing, karate, tennis, and aerobics.

 Students may contact the Coordinator of Recreation and Sport on the Central Campus or the Coordinators of Student Affairs on the other campuses for details on participating in university sports.